sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

       --urlAlias                                   Use an alias for the URL.
 You need to pass on the same amount of alias as URLs.
 The alias is used as the name of the URL and used for filepath.
 Pass on multiple --urlAlias for multiple alias/URLs.
 You can also add alias direct in your script.  [string]
       --preURL, --warmLoad                         A URL that will be accessed first by the browser before the URL that you wanna analyze.
 Use it to fill the browser cache.
       --preURLDelay, --warmLoadDealy               Delay between preURL and the URL you want to test (in milliseconds)  [default: 1500]
-      --userTimingWhitelist                        All userTimings are captured by default this option takes a regex that will whitelist which userTimings to capture in the results.
+      --userTimingAllowList                        All userTimings are captured by default this option takes a regex that will allow which userTimings to capture in the results.
       --headless                                   Run the browser in headless mode.
 Works for Firefox and Chrome.  [boolean] [default: false]
-      --flushDNS                                   Flush DNS between runs, works on Mac OS and Linux.
-Your user needs sudo rights to be able to flush the DNS.  [boolean] [default: false]
       --extension                                  Path to a WebExtension to be installed in the browser.
 Note that --extension can be passed multiple times.
-      --spa                                        Convenient parameter to use if you test a SPA application: will automatically wait for X seconds after last network activity and use hash in file names.
-Read more: https://www.sitespeed.io/documentation/sitespeed.io/spa/  [boolean] [default: false]
       --cjs                                        Load scripting files that ends with .js as common js.
 Default (false) loads files as esmodules.  [boolean] [default: false]
-      --browserRestartTries                        If the browser fails to start, you can retry to start it this amount of times.  [number] [default: 3]
       --preWarmServer                              Do pre test requests to the URL(s) that you want to test that is not measured.
 Do that to make sure your web server is ready to serve.
 The pre test requests is done with another browser instance that is closed after pre testing is done.  [boolean] [default: false]
       --preWarmServerWaitTime                      The wait time before you start the real testing after your pre-cache request.  [number] [default: 5000]
   -h, --help                                       Show help  [boolean]